Categories

 It tracks then that paper-based learning isn’t what students want, especially given that students today are digital natives.
 But EdTech allows for students to learn in a paperless environment.

-Younger generations are more likely to rely on cards and digital banking than cash in their day to day life, so cashless payment is expected at university too – especially if remote learning is now commonplace.
+Younger generations are more likely to rely on prepaid cards and digital banking than cash in their day to day life, so cashless payment is expected at university too – especially if remote learning is now commonplace.
+By adopting prepaid payout card solutions for the education sector, universities can efficiently disburse funds (scholarships, hardship funds, etc.) to students.

-Introducing fintech into the university experience can bring huge benefits to students.
+Introducing fintech into the university experience through prepaid payout card solutions and digital wallets can bring huge benefits to students..
 By issuing students with prepaid cards on enrolment, they can easily receive bursary and scholarship payments quickly and to be accessed immediately.
 The risks of fraud and human error in inputting bank details are also diminished and processing payments is much quicker than bank transfers or, even worse, cheques.

 Prepaid cards can also play an important role in societies, events and clubs.
 Student union and society fundraising activities often leave students in charge of large budgets but prepaid cards allow students to easily access and take control of their activities.
 Prepaid cards can also have restrictions that mean funds can only be spent in certain shops, meaning that the budgets can be kept safe.